TABLE OF CONTENTS

 The “Services or Endpoints” blueprint can be used to select multiple items and there are some features that are worth highlighting.

 In the figure below, the user has selected three different services from the “Services” menu item.
 These services are joined by the Boolean “OR” operator instead of the “AND” operator so all the services are included in the AP.
-This is a simplification from the Advanced Mode where you would need to manually change the “AND” operator to the “OR” operator for the same effect.

 All the data that is needed for an AP is entered in a single screen with the Advanced AP creation view.
 The steps within this view are: